navkant/task_management_app/README.md

 Presentation layer is where our django views live.
 Presentation layer deals with designing the input from user or api payload.
 This layer depends on domain layer.
 This layer also handles the response format of the api.
+<br/><br/>

+#### Benefits of Clean Architecture
+Clean Architecture helps in organizing code in a way which is easy to understand.
+Also keeping components separate helps in testing the code very easily.
+Here we have used dependency injection instead of directly injecting the dependent modules in to the function.
+This also helps in testing code with little to no efforts

 ## Register with the Task Management App